nodejs/nodejs.dev/docs/project-overview.md

 3. **`/src`**: This directory will contain all of the code related to what you will see on the front-end of your site (what you see in the browser), like your site header, or a page template.
 "Src" is a convention for "source code."

 4. **`/stories`**: This directory contains stories for UI components used in this project.
 You can find out what a story is [here](https://storybook.js.org/docs/react/get-started/whats-a-story).
 Also, you can run them locally using `npm run storybook`.
+Our public story link can be found [here](https://nodejs.dev/storybook).

 5. **`/test`**: Tests for this projects are stored in this directory.
 This project uses [Jest](https://jestjs.io/) as it's testing framework.